The 7 Major Functions of HR Activities

-Acquiring new talent is something every business needs to do if they wish to grow.
+Acquiring new talent is a crucial HR function that every business needs to prioritize if they wish to grow.
 HR professionals tend to be at the forefront of the recruitment process.
-They will likely be present at a candidate's first interview and work with hiring managers in specific departments until hiring.
+They will likely be present at a candidate’s first interview and work with hiring managers in specific departments until hiring.

 Finding the right people is a crucial task for HR.
 After all, people are the most valuable component of a successful company.